LosAndroides/Learn/documentation/jacoco.md

 JaCoCo is an open-source toolkit for measuring and reporting Java code coverage.

-Of course, it's compatible for Kotlin code too.
-THat is very important on **`Los Androides`**.
+Of course, it's compatible with Kotlin code too.
+That is very important on **`Los Androides`**.

 ## Resources used to implement this solution

 - https://medium.com/nerd-for-tech/setup-jacoco-code-coverage-with-your-multimodule-android-app-kotlin-a0f82573a1
 - https://thsaravana.github.io/blog/jacoco-single-coverage-for-multi-module/

-# Relevant information int the JaCoCo Coverage Report
+# Relevant information in the JaCoCo Coverage Report
 You can create a report in different formats:
 - xml: usually used to feed other tools because it's easier to analyze by tools.
 - csv: usually used to feed other tools because it's easier to analyze by tools.